sanger-tol/gda/README.md

 **Cluster junction counts**
 ![](images/07_gda_shiny_cluster_junction_counts.png)

 This tab shows the observed counts of junctions between windows belonging to each UMAP+HDBSCAN cluster.
 Junctions between windows belonging to the same type of cluster are included in the counts.
 The observed counts are compared with counts expected if windows were distributed randomly.
-Junctions with counts that are significantly different from what is expected by chance (based on Fisher test) are shown in bold+italics.
+Junctions with counts that are significantly different from what is expected by chance (based on Fisher test) are shown in **_bold+italics_**.

 ### View clusters and significant tracks in IGV

+The values of variables along chromosomes are stored as [bedgraph files](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) and can be viewed in genome browsers such as [IGV](https://software.broadinstitute.org/software/igv).

 **1. Install IGV**